huggingface/blog/sentiment-analysis-fhe.md

 - how to use transformers with XGBoost to perform sentiment analysis
 - how to do the training
 - how to use Concrete-ML to turn predictions into predictions over encrypted data
-- how to deploy to a client/server protocol
+- how to [deploy to the cloud](https://docs.zama.ai/concrete-ml/getting-started/cloud) using a client/server protocol

 Last but not least, we’ll finish with a complete demo over [Hugging Face Spaces](https://huggingface.co/spaces) to show this functionality in action.